 If I’m going too fast, I’m sorry, but like I said this is the basics that I did cover in my previous video.
 I just want to go over it again.
 It’s just going to be like an all-in-one tutorial video, basically.
 So we’re going to have a welcome channel as well.
 It’s going to welcome new members.
 We want to have a rules channel.
 Definitely want to have rules.

-How to add Voice Channels
+How to add Voice Channels in Discord

 Now I can add some voice channels.
 Basically, you can have … I like to name one just a chill chat, basically, where people can go, hang out.
 There’s not really a main topic of the voice chat.
 We’ll drag this down here, though, to voice channels category.
 Let’s add another voice channel.
 This one will be our music channel, so let’s add the music channel here.